aikarjal/rpa-case/README.md

 ### TLDR;

-1. Read files from SFTP (`localhost:2222`), parse one message per line.
+1. Read files from local 'messages' folder, parse one message per line.
 Remove files when read.
 2. Post JSON with message id and hash as JSON `{"id":<id>,"hash":"<hash>"}` to `localhost:1881/checkMessage`.
 3. API response will be the following: 200, 400, or 500.
 When succesful, interpret payload JSON:
   1. confirm - insert content into an Excel, then insert data into web app